Raimbek-pro/Webdev_KBTU2025/README.md

 # Webdev_KBTU2025
-#Mardan Saulet
+👨‍💻 Mardan Saulet
-#Dovletov Darmen
+👨‍💻 Dovletov Darmen
-#Omarov Raiymbek
+👨‍💻 Omarov Raiymbek

+⸻

+🌟 Project Overview

-A next-generation social network that surpasses Instagram should focus on meaningful engagement and user empowerment
+A next-generation social network that surpasses Instagram by focusing on meaningful engagement and user empowerment.